 Maybe you simply don’t need to feed that many people.
 Or maybe you want to make a smaller cake to create a certain look.

-If that’s you, then today is your lucky day.
+If that’s you, then this is the recipe for you!

-How Many Cake Layers Does This Recipe Make?
+How Many Cake Layers Does This Small Batch Funfetti Cake Recipe Make?

-This small batch of my funfetti layer cake recipe bakes three, perfect little 6 inch cake layers.
+This small batch version of my funfetti layer cake recipe bakes three, perfect little 6-inch cake layers.

 It may seem like you’re filling your pans pretty full, but this batter doesn’t rise a ton as it bakes.